Psychoanalytic Training Program (PTP)

 Adult Psychoanalytic Training Program Admissions Criteria:

-● Applicant must have an MD or DO and either be in the process of completing or has completed a psychiatry residency; or applicant has a PhD or PsyD or equivalent degree in psychology; or a master’s or terminal degree in a clinical mental health field, including social work, marriage and family therapy, clinical counseling, and psychiatric nursing, and related fields.
+A master’s or terminal degree in a clinical mental health field, including social work, marriage and family therapy, clinical counseling, psychiatric nursing, or related fields

-● Applicants who have at least the PhD in an academic field or a higher professional degree (such as law or non-mental health medical specialties) who are interested in psychoanalytic training may apply for a “waiver” of mental health licensure with their applications and be considered on an individual case basis.
+Applicants with a PhD in an academic field or a higher professional degree (e.g., law, non-mental health medical specialties) may apply for a waiver of mental health licensure and will be considered on an individual basis.

 Academic Certificate in Psychoanalysis:

-Applicants with at least a master’s degree in diverse fields across the disciplines are welcome to apply for an Academic Certificate in psychoanalytic thought and practice, including the psychoanalytic curriculum and seminars but not clinical training.
+Applicants with at least a master’s degree in diverse disciplines are welcome to apply for the Academic Certificate in psychoanalytic thought and practice.
+This includes the psychoanalytic curriculum and seminars, but excludes clinical training.

-Brief essay regarding the student’s clinical experience and interest in psychodynamic psychotherapy.
+Brief essay regarding clinical experience, interest in psychodynamic psychotherapy, and psychoanalysis

 Program Accreditation